AdrienGahery/GIS-DataScience_Pipeline/README.md

 # GIS-DataScience_Pipeline

 Using PySAL libraries and Tobler package to perform GeoSpatial Data Science on PostGIS-hosted data.
-We're performing these tasks through Jupyter NoteBoks.
+We're performing these tasks through Jupyter NoteBooks.
+I'm learning as I go, and I'm pushing the enveloppe as I learn, hence the WIP patch ;)

 This series of Jupyter Notebooks are going step-by-step though using Python's libraries in a database administration context.
 The first two notebooks are in French.
 Don't let this hinder you from having a peek, they're very approachable.
 I'm picking from the results from script to script to perform the treatments therein.
 The data is free, and available on the internet.
 I'm supplying their download links.